michaldivis/ocean/README.md

 ```
 I'm going to using this class as the example data model.

-### A way to use different database contexts for different platforms
+## A way to use different database contexts for different platforms

 Since we want to use different databases (PostgreSQL, SQLite) for the two apps, we'll need a way to make the Data project take in some configuration (wanted database provider, connection string).

-For that I've created following items in the "Helpers" folder:
+For that I've created the following items in the "Helpers" folder:

-#### DbProvider.cs
+### DbProvider.cs
 This is an enum that will help us determine what database provider to use
 ```csharp
 namespace Data.Helpers